RagnarB83/ash-documentation/docs/QM-MM.rst

 QM/MM Theory
 ==========================

-QM/MM in Ash is flexible.
+QM/MM in ASH is flexible.
 Note that currently only nonbonded QM/MM is available.

 To do QM/MM, one combines a defined QMtheory object (:doc:`QM-interfaces`) and an MMtheory object in QMMMTheory object and then specifies which atoms are QM and which are MM and the type of QM-MM coupling.